Joseph Battell: Philanthropy

 Battell left nearly all of his land holdings in trust as "wild lands" to "the citizens of the State of Vermont and the visitors within her borders."
 In a deed dated 24 January 1911, Battell sold (for one dollar) approximately 1200 acres of virgin forest, including the summit of Camel's Hump, to the State of Vermont.
 The deed declared that "trees growing on the land herein conveyed are not to be cut...and the whole forest is to be preserved in a primeval state."
 In effect, Battell had created Vermont’s first natural area strictly protected for its wilderness character.

 Four years later, through his last will and testament, Battell substantially added to his legacy by placing over 30000 acres of Vermont's mountain forests in perpetual trust as "wild lands."
 Of these, more than 25000 acres surrounding the Bread Loaf Inn (including the Inn itself) were left to Middlebury College, while another 5000 acres on the neighboring ridge from Mount Ellen to Mount Abraham were willed to the United States Government for a National Park.
 Since the federal government declined Battell’s gift, the latter tract of mountain forest went to Middlebury College as well.

 In his will, Battell directed the trustees as follows:

 Middlebury College sold almost 20000 acres of the Battell lands to the U.S. Forest Service in the 1930s plus another 10000 acres to the agency in the 1950s (while retaining the land surrounding the Bread Loaf Inn and the Snow Bowl).
 Eventually these land acquisitions allowed the Forest Service to create the northern unit of the Green Mountain National Forest.
 In particular, the Breadloaf Wilderness and the Joseph Battell Wilderness, created in 1984 and 2006, respectively, include much of the land gifted by Battell in 1915.

-Battell Hall, a dormitory at Middlebury College, is named for Battell as recognition for the land he bequeathed to the college.
+Battell Hall, a dormitory at Middlebury College, is named for Battell in recognition of the land he bequeathed to the college.
 A stone bridge in downtown Middlebury that Battell built in 1893 is also named in his honor.
 Battell's stone bridge replaced a wooden one that had burned down in 1891.